ialekhya/Grand-Hotel/README.md

-Developed while Staking up CSS course.
+Developed as instructed while taking up CSS course in O'Rielly.